cde-ev/cdedb2/doc/source/Development_Workflows_Test_Suite.rst

 and test instance.

 .. note::
     The majority of our tests do not need the file storage.
-Thus, every test who needs it has to get the ``@storage`` decorator from ``tests.common`` for the storage directory to be created.
+Since the setup is costly, every test who needs it has to get the ``@storage`` decorator from ``tests.common`` for the storage directory to be created.
 After this test has finished, the directory will be deleted.